This is a very special post in which my Uncle of the Heart, Uncle Ray, learned to make blueberry muffins using The Muffin Method.

 - 5 ounces unsalted butter, melted and cooled

 - 4 or 5 cups blueberries, fresh or frozen

 - Heat oven to 425F.

-- In a large bowl, whisk together the flour, leavening, sugar, and sea salt.
+- In a large bowl, whisk together the flour, baking powder, sugar, and sea salt.
 Set aside.

 - In another bowl, whisk together the eggs, milk, melted and cooled butter and either of the optional ingredients (the vanilla or the lemon zest).